rayko/da_face/README.md

       config.adapter_class = 'DaFace::Api::Adapters::ExconAdapter'
     end

-This all you can configure for DaFace.
-The required configurations are user and api_key, you can leave the rest. because it has default values for those.
+This is all you can configure for DaFace.
+The required configurations are user and api_key, you can leave the rest because it has default values for those.

 Configuration Details:

 - config.user: username in Datasift to construct the Authorization header.
 - config.api_key: the api key hash given to get acess to their API.
 - config.api_host: the base host of where the API is, it defaults to http://api.datasift.com
 - config.api_path_prefix: a prefix to pre-pend to outgoing requests, for now it's used to set API version.
+It defauls to '/v1'.
 - config.adapter_class: tells DaFace which adapter to use.
 It defauls to Daface::Api::Adapters::ExconAdapter, and it's the only one available for now.
 You can write your own adapter for RestClient, or any other HTTP interface.